ni/nimi-python/docs/nidmm/attributes.rst

     +----------------+------------+

     .. tip::
-        This attribute corresponds to the following LabVIEW Property or C Attribute:
+        This property corresponds to the following LabVIEW Property or C Attribute:

             - LabVIEW Property: **Configuration:Measurement Options:Capacitance and Inductance:Number of LC Measurements To Average**
             - C Attribute: **NIDMM_ATTR_LC_NUMBER_MEAS_TO_AVERAGE**